Students from Nigeria have been coming to Oxford Brookes for many years and we currently have many Nigerian students enrolled at the University.

 We attend a number of higher education events around Nigeria, so we look forward to meeting you soon.
 If you have any questions, please contact Patrick on firstname.lastname@example.org or +2348061552252.

-Subomi is studying an LLB Law.
-She talks about how she became interested in the university and her love of criminal law.
+Subomi, a student from Nigeria who is studying our LLB Law, talks about how she became interested in Oxford Brookes University and her love of criminal law.

 Enterprise Education for Employability in Nigeria project